MSc Advanced Community Pharmacy Practice

 The unit aims to:

-- support students in analysing and using information to effectively manage medicines in practice.
+- Support students in analysing and using information to effectively manage medicines in practice for prescribing, formulary decisions and patient access to new medicines.

 Teaching and learning methods